- What is the Tobacco-Free College initiative?

-To promote the health and well-being of students, visitors, and employees, all South Florida State College facilities, including leased facilities, and all grounds/parking areas, became tobacco-free on Aug.
+In the interest of promoting the health and well-being of students, visitors, and employees, all South Florida State College facilities, including leased facilities, grounds, and parking areas, became tobacco-free on Aug.
 1, 2011.
-Simply stated, students, employees, and visitors are not permitted to use tobacco products on any SFSC campus or site.
+Students, employees, and visitors are not permitted to use tobacco products at any SFSC campus, center, or facility.

 Specifically, the Tobacco-Free College policy adopted by the SFSC District Board of Trustees prohibits the use, distribution, or sale of tobacco or any object or device intended to simulate tobacco use, in all indoor and exterior areas of each campus, center, and other property under the control of the college.

-SFSC is invested not only in academic achievement, but also in developing life skills that promote individual and civic wellness.
-The college has a responsibility to its students and employees to provide a safe and healthful environment to all who use our campuses, and to act in a manner that is consistent with the educational message offered in its classes.
-Results from statistically validated surveys distributed to SFSC students and employees during the fall term of 2010 clearly demonstrated that a large majority, 75 percent of each population, supported development of a Tobacco-Free environment, and less than 10 percent opposed the initiative.
+Just as SFSC is invested in academic achievement, the college is committed to developing lifetime habits that promote individual and civic wellness.
+SFSC has a responsibility to provide a safe and healthful environment to all who use our campuses, and to act in a manner that is consistent with the educational message presented in its classes.
+Results from statistically validated surveys distributed to SFSC students and employees during the fall term of 2010 clearly demonstrated that a large majority, 75 percent of each population, supported development of a tobacco-free environment, and less than 10 percent opposed the initiative.

-SFSC is committed to providing a healthy working and learning environment and recognizes the increasing weight of scientific evidence that smoking is harmful not only to the active smoker but also to the individual who is exposed to others’ smoke.
-The purpose of this policy is to reduce harm from the use of tobacco products and from secondhand smoke, provide an environment that encourages persons to be tobacco-free, establish a campus culture of wellness, and promote a tobacco-free future for everyone associated with the college.
+SFSC recognizes the increasing weight of scientific evidence that smoking is harmful not only to the smoker but also to the individual who is exposed to secondhand smoke.
+SFSC’s Tobacco-Free Policy intends to reduce harm caused by tobacco use, provide an environment that encourages persons to be tobacco-free, establish a campus culture of wellness, and promote a tobacco-free future for everyone associated with the college.

-Research findings show that tobacco use in general, including smoking and breathing secondhand smoke, constitutes a significant health hazard.
-In addition to causing direct health hazards, smoking contributes to costs in other ways, including potential fire damage, cleaning and maintenance costs, and costs associated with absenteeism, health care, and medical insurance.
+Research shows that tobacco use in general constitutes a significant health hazard.
+Smoking also increases costs of potential fire damage, cleaning and maintenance, and absenteeism, health care, and medical insurance.